khanlab/scattr/README.md

-1. Merge the segmentations of structures in a standard template space from various sources (if necessary) via [labelmerge](https://zenodo.org/record/7636410), which is used downstream to identify targetted connections.
+1. Merge the segmentations of structures in a standard template space from various sources (if necessary) via [labelmerge](https://zenodo.org/record/7636410) into a combined atlas, which is used downstream to identify targeted connections.
 1. Estimate and apply transformations from standard template space to subject-specific space.
 1. Further process the pre-processed diffusion data to enable tractography